Memphis Zoo Map and Brochure (2020 – 2024)

 FAQ

-Memphis Zoo offers free admission on Tuesdays from 2 p.m. to close for Tennessee residents with a valid state ID.
-This excludes special events and holidays.
+The Memphis Zoo offers free admission on Tuesdays from 2:00 PM to close for Tennessee residents with valid photo ID and proof of residency.
+This offer excludes special events and holidays.
+Parking and select attractions may still require payment.

 How long does it take to see the whole Memphis Zoo?